Anthony Eden: Suez (1956)

 Suez badly damaged Eden's reputation for statesmanship, and led to a breakdown in his health.
 He went on holiday to the Colony of Jamaica in November 1956, at a time when he was still determined to soldier on as prime minister.
 His health, however, did not improve, and during his absence from London, Macmillan and Rab Butler worked to manoeuvre him out of office.
 On the morning of the ceasefire Eisenhower agreed to meet with Eden to publicly resolve their differences, but this offer was later withdrawn after Secretary of State Dulles advised that it could inflame the Middle Eastern situation further.

-The Observer newspaper accused Eden of lying to Parliament over the Suez Crisis, while MPs from all parties criticised his calling a ceasefire before the Canal was taken.
+The Observer accused Eden of lying to Parliament over the Suez Crisis, while MPs from all parties criticised his calling a ceasefire before the canal was taken.
 Churchill, while publicly supportive of Eden's actions, privately criticised his successor for not seeing the military operation through to its conclusion.
 Eden easily survived a vote of confidence in the Commons on 8 November.